 Surf the web as if you are at home when you are not

 Firewalla VPN Server allows you to easily set up an encrypted connection from anywhere in the world to your home.
-Although you are outside on public network, your security protection is the same as at home.
+Even if you are on public network, your security protection is the same as at home when you connect to your Firewalla VPN Server.

 - You can access the internet as secure as you are at home.